ohbob/colorify-svelte/README.md

 It automaticly scans the page for any cssvars and checks if those are colors, if that's the case, adds them to the list and renders in the editable window.

-You can generate ortype new values that will be rendered on enter keypress.
+You can generate or type in new values that will be rendered on enter keypress.

 ## Get started